walkercraig/walkercraig/_posts/2019/2019-12-24-i-am-afraid.md

 I am afraid for the rest of my days

-And afraid of the After, that causes all souls its malaise
+And afraid of the æfter, that causes all souls its malaise

 I am afraid sitting here in our home, safe and warm